LiarPrincess/Violet/Documentation/Objects - Object representation.md

 #### Solutions

-- Dynamically allocate class instances: if the object has `__dict__` then allocate more space.
+- Dynamically calculate the instance size: if the object has `__dict__` then allocate more space.
-- For each class that does not have a `__dict__` create a subclass that hast it.
-Then when creating a new object (`__new__` method) use the `__dict__` version if we are allocating subclass.
 - Put `__dict__` in every object.
-Then, on every use, perform a runtime check to see if this object can access it.
+On every use, perform a runtime check to see if this object can access it.
 If the check fails we will pretend that the `__dict__` does not exists.

-Option 1 — not possible in Swift — all of the class instances have to have exactly the same size.

-Option 2 — only the objects that actually have a `__dict__` would get it.
-The main problem with this method is that it is quite non-intuitive and complicated to explain.
-It also spans across the whole code base (every `__new__` method, every `__dict__` access etc.) which makes it difficult to maintain.
-Btw. we did actually implement this, but later we decided to go with:

-Option 3 — this is the simplest option, so we went with it.
+We went with option 2 — it is way simpler.
 It increases the size of each object by a single word, but whatever…

 #### Flags on type